-In order to circumvent the inability to know who received the last messages sent before a network event occurs we use an enhanced group communication paradigm called Extended Virtual Synchrony (EVS) [20] that reduces the ambiguity associated with the decision problem.
-Instead of having to decide on two possible values, as in the consensus problem, EVS will create three possible cases.
-To achieve this, EVS splits the view-change notification into two notifications: a transitional configuration change message and a regular configuration change message.
+In order to circumvent the inability to know who received the last messages sent before a network event occurs we use an enhanced group communication paradigm called Extended Virtual Synchrony (EVS) [21].
+EVS splits the view-change notification into two notifications: a transitional configuration change message and a regular configuration change message.
 The transitional configuration message defines a reduced membership containing members of the next regular configuration coming directly from the same regular configuration.
 This allows the introduction of another form of message delivery, safe delivery, which maintains the total order property but also guarantees that every message delivered to any process that is a member of a configuration is delivered to every process that is a member of that configuration, unless that process fails.
-Messages that do not meet the requirements for safe delivery, but are received by the group communication layer, are delivered in the transitional configuration.
-No new messages are sent by the group communication in the transitional configuration.
+Messages that do not meet the requirements for safe delivery, but are received by the group communication system, are delivered in the transitional configuration.
+No messages are sent by the group communication in the transitional configuration.

 The safe delivery property provides a valuable tool to deal with the incomplete knowledge in the presence of network failures or server crashes.
-We distinguish now three possible cases:
+Instead of having to decide on one of two possible values, as in the consensus problem, we have now three possible values/situations:

 - 1. A safe message is delivered in the regular configuration.
-All guarantees are met and everyone in the configuration will deliver the message (either in the regular configuration or in the following transitional configuration) unless they crash. - A safe message is delivered in the transitional configuration.
+All guarantees are met and everyone in the configuration will deliver the message (either in the regular configuration or in the following transitional configuration) unless they crash. - 2.
+A safe message is delivered in the transitional configuration.
 This message was received by the group communication layer just before a partition occurs.
 The group communication layer cannot tell whether other components that split from the previous component received and will deliver this message. - 3.
 A safe message was sent just before a partition occurred, but it was not received by the group communication layer in some detached component.
-The message will, obviously, not be delivered at the detached component.
+The message will, obviously, not be delivered at this component.

-The power of this differentiation lies in the fact that, with respect to the same message, it is impossible for one server to be in case 1, while another is in case 3.
+The power of this differentiation lies in the fact that, with respect to the same message, it is impossible for one server to be in situation 1, while another is in situation 3.

 To illustrate the use of this property consider the Construct phase of our algorithm: If a server p receives all CPC messages in the regular configuration, it knows that every server in that configuration will receive all the messages before the next regular configuration is delivered, unless they crash; some servers may, however, receive some of the CPC messages in a transitional configuration.
 Conversely, if a server q receives a configuration change for a new regular configuration before receiving all of the CPC messages, then no server could have received a message that q did not receive as safe in the previous configuration.
 In particular, no server received all of the CPC messages as safe in the previous regular configuration.
 Thus q will know that it is in case 3 and no other server is in case 1.

-Finally, if a server r received all CPC messages, but some of those were delivered in a transitional configuration, then r cannot know whether there is a server p that received all CPC messages in the regular configuration or whether there is a server q that did not receive some of the CPC messages at all; r does, however, know that there cannot exist both p and q as described.
+Finally, if a server r received all CPC messages, but some of those were delivered in a transitional configuration, then r cannot know whether there is a server p that received all CPC messages in the regular configuration or whether there is a server q that did not receive some of the CPC messages at all; r does, however, know that there cannot exist both a p and a q as described.